Kirisos-Guna/Leetcode/1975-MaximumMatrixSum/README.md

 You are given an n x n integer matrix.
 You can do the following operation any number of times:

-	Choose any two adjacent elements of matrix and multiply each of them by -1.
+	Choose any two adjacent elements of the matrix and multiply each of them by -1.

 Two elements are considered adjacent if and only if they share a border.